ironArray/Caterva2/doc/getting_started/tutorials.md

 ## Launching Caterva2 services

 To do anything useful with Caterva2, you need at least a running broker, publisher (with some datasets) and subscriber.
-For these tutorials we'll run our own services in the local machine, with the publisher serving some example files included in the Caterva2 package.
+For the following tutorials we'll run our own services in the local machine, with the publisher serving some example files included in the Caterva2 package.

 First of all, you need to install Caterva2 with the `services` extra: